ataboo/FlangeAssist/README.md

 Tell your jealous friends with IPhones about the JavaScript (cross-device) rewrite at http://atasoft.altervista.org

-Main features so far (v0.18):
+Main features so far (v0.19):
--NEW: Unit Converter
+-NEW: Unit Converter / Basic Geometry Calculator.
 -Paycheque Calculator (based on 146 Maintenance Agreement) -ASME flange tool (provides details based on flange size and rating) -Torque pattern generator